 Alltech took a significant step toward its sustainability goals when Dr. Mark Lyons, president and CEO of Alltech, and Mrs. Deirdre Lyons, co-founder of Alltech, signed a letter to the secretary-general of the United Nations committing Alltech to the U.N.
 Global Compact, which focuses on positive advancements in human rights, labor, the environment and anti-corruption.

-In addition, we have committed to nine of the United Nations’ 17 Sustainable Development Goals (SDGs).
+In addition, we are focused on advancing nine of the United Nations’ 17 Sustainable Development Goals (SDGs) which are particularly relevant to our business.
 In 2015, all United Nations member states adopted the SDGs, which are an urgent call to action by all countries.
 Each SDG has specific, actionable targets that contribute to the overall goal.

 The U.N.
 Global Compact, the world's largest corporate sustainability initiative, allows the U.N. to work with companies to help move the SDGs forward.
 Companies that join the Global Compact are asked to select the targets they feel are most closely aligned with their core business and are therefore actionable by the company.